nordbyi/doomScroll/README.md

 - Successfully created our first app using React Native
 - Successfully implemented React Native Navigation
 - Successfully learned how to use Expo Go environment and Xcode simulator
-- Successfully implemented CSS animation splash screen
+- Successfully implemented splash screen
-- Successfully implemented loading screen
+- Successfully implemented CSS animation loading screen
 - Successfully implemented user search filter
-- Succesfully brought in data from multiple Apis
+- Succesfully brought in data from multiple APIs
-- Successfully implemented google maps
+- Successfully implemented Google Maps API

 - Using expo and Xcode was a learning curve
 - Trying to impliment cypress testing proved to be extremely challenging and was ultimately scrapped.
 Would impliment Jest if the project allowed for more time.